Ajit Doval: First term

+Second term

 On 3 June 2019, he was reappointed as NSA for another 5 years and granted the personal rank of a Cabinet Minister.
 Doval is the first NSA to hold such a rank.
-He is widely considered to be one of Modi's most powerful and trusted advisors, with major influence over India's national security and foreign affairs.
+He was previously a Minister of State.
+Doval is widely considered to be one of Modi's most powerful and trusted advisors, with major influence over India's national security and foreign affairs.
+He would go onto become India's longest serving NSA.